-Summary(s) of Collection: The Papers of Benjamin Franklin are a rich source as varied and expansive as Dr. Franklin’s storied life.
-The Collection has been calendared, catalogued, and much of it is available online at franklinpapers.org and in printed volumes.
-The APS inventory in MOLE is extraordinarily detailed.
-The aim of this entry is not to reproduce what is already readily accessible, but to focus on material that is unavailable in printed or online sources.
+The Papers of Benjamin Franklin are a rich source as varied and expansive as Dr. Franklin’s storied life.
+The Collection has been calendared, catalogued, and much of it is transcribed in printed volumes and online at www.franklinpapers.org.

-Most notable are a series of bound volumes that capture different aspects of Franklin’s professional career.
-The bound volumes include a nearly complete record of the colonial Post Office that Franklin headed, numerous account books from Franklin’s time in England and France, and official account books of the U.S. mission in France.
-In addition to these bound account and ledger books, the collection also includes a copy of the earliest deed known deed for the Pennsylvania statehouse property, various sketches and drawings thought to be done by Franklin, and four large volumes of a journal of John Lindsay Crawford’s travels with the Russian Army from 1737-1739 that include large maps of Europe that Franklin kept in his library (these four volumes are separately described in MOLE under Crawford).
+Most notable in the collection is a series of bound volumes that capture different aspects of Franklin’s professional career.
+The bound volumes include a record of the colonial Post Office that Franklin headed, numerous account books from Franklin’s time in England and France, and official account books of the U.S. mission in France.
+In addition to these bound account and ledger books, the collection also includes a copy of the earliest deed known deed for the Pennsylvania statehouse property, various sketches and drawings thought to be done by Franklin, and four large volumes of a journal of John Lindsay Crawford’s travels with the Russian Army from 1737-1739 that include large maps of Europe that Franklin kept in his library.

-The Franklin Papers, along with the papers of his grandsons at the APS, provide a nearly complete picture of Benjamin’s time in France as an American ambassador to France during the American Revolution.
-Aside from the manuscript records from this period, the collection has a nearly complete set of account books detailing both the official and personal transactions of Franklin in France.
+The Franklin Papers, along with the papers of his grandsons (William Temple Franklin and Benjamin Franklin Bache) at the APS, provide a nearly complete picture of Benjamin’s time in France as an American ambassador to France during the American Revolution.
+Aside from the manuscript records from this period, the collection includes a set of account books detailing both the official and personal transactions of Franklin in France.

 The APS also houses a collection of books that came from Franklin’s personal library.
 The library offers insight into Franklin’s own reading and intellectual life.
 A box of miscellaneous papers in the manuscript collection may also be of related research interest.
 This box includes a variety of documents that Franklin had in his possession, such as copies of newspapers that have marginalia, that are not included in the official published papers.